 She remembered reading, a long time ago, that some people would withdraw to the wilderness and be alone to better hear the word of God.
 She did not think herself a prophet, nor did she really believe Madoka would be more likely to whisper to her on her journey than in Mitakihara; she just thought about it.

-In the years that followed, she quickly lost track of of how many demons she managed to slay.
-Kyubey kept showing up for the used up grief cubes, messing up her count.
-That didn't matter.
+In the years that followed she quickly lost track of of how many demons she managed to slay.
+Kyubey kept showing up for the used up grief cubes, disturbing her count.
+It didn't matter.
 It was just one day merging into another, then another.

 Travel, hunt, kill, talk to Kyubey, resupply, travel, hunt, kill...

 And now she was sitting under a tree in the middle of a near-desolate nowhere.
 The sun was bright and hot, but under the tree there was pleasant shade.
 She was glad that the sun wasn't shining in her eyes.